 c.
 And this temple to lie in ruins: This was the real problem – not that God’s people lived in paneled houses, but that they lived in such personal comfort and luxury while the temple was in ruins.

 i.
 The problem was simply wrongly ordered priorities.
-They were content to let the cause of the Lord suffer at the expense of their comfort.
-Instead, they should have felt no rest until the work of God was as prosperous as their personal lives, and been as willing to sacrifice for work of God as they were for their personal comfort and luxury.
+They were content to let the cause of the LORD suffer rather than give up their comfort.
+Instead, they should have felt no rest until the work of God was as prosperous as their personal lives.
+They should have been as willing to sacrifice for the work of God as they were for their personal comfort and luxury.

 ii.
 It is easy to see how this happened over 14 years.
-At first you stop the work because it is so hard and some obstacle in the construction prevents progress.
+At first, the work is stopped because it is so difficult and some obstacle in the construction prevented progress.

 iii.
-The excuses sound familiar – but God saw through them in the days of Haggai, and He sees through them today.
-The prophet Haggai was like an alarm clock – unwelcome but necessary.
+The excuses sound familiar – but God saw through them in the days of Haggai, and He sees through similar excuses today.
+The prophet Haggai was like an alarm clock: unwelcome but necessary.

 iv.
 “Many Christians are like those ancient Hebrews, somehow convincing themselves that economy in constructing church buildings is all-important while at the same time sparing no expense in acquiring their personal luxuries.”
 (Alden)

-d.
-Houses: “It seems to intimate some of them had more than one house, a city and a country house, and whilst God’s house lay waste; they thus lavish out their wealth on private worldly conveniences, but grudge their charge against God’s house . . .
+v.
+Houses: “It seems to intimate some of them had more than one house, a city and a country house, and whilst God’s house lay waste; they thus lavish out their wealth on private worldly conveniences, but grudge their charge against God’s house….
 Do you owe so much to yourselves, and so little to your God?”
 (Poole)

 a.
-Consider your ways!
-The Hebrew figure of speech for this phrase is literally “put your heart on your roads.”
-Haggai asks God’s people to consider what direction their life is headed, and if they really want it to continue that way.
+Consider your ways: The Hebrew figure of speech for this phrase is literally “put your heart on your roads.”
+Haggai asks God’s people to consider what direction their lives were heading and if they really wanted it to continue that way.

 b.
 You have sown much, and bring in little: The cause of their financial difficulties was their wrong priorities.
 They suffered setback after setback because the blessing of God wasn’t on their pocketbook.

 i.
-Haggai describes a double curse.
+Haggai described a double curse.
 Instead of much, little was reaped; and the little that was brought home melted away without doing any good (earns wages to put into a bag with holes).
 “I do not know of any passage in the Bible that better describes the feverish yet ineffective activity of our own age.”
-(Boice) This all has the idea of, “The faster I go, the behinder I get.”
+(Boice)

 c.
 You drink, but you are not filled with drink: If our priorities are wrong, nothing will satisfy us.
-Each accomplishment soon reveals that there must be something more, something that can really satisfy, Nothing fills the God-shaped void in our life except putting Him first.
+Each accomplishment soon reveals that there must be something more, something that can really satisfy.
+Nothing fills the God-shaped void in our lives except putting Him first.

 i.
 “Had your little been as the righteous man’s little, you might have lived on it, and rejoiced in it; but it had not such a blessing upon it; it was blasted, and so was weak, and empty, and profited little.”
 (Poole)